osudrl/TeleJoy/README.md

 ## Serial Debug Information (6)

-Although the Teensy reads individual bytes of hex from USB serial as input to change the data that is send to the telemetry menu, the debug output over USB serial is in ASCII.
-Each byte that is sent should be read as an ASCII character and can be displayed to stdout or ignored based on the needs of the client program.
+Although the Teensy reads individual bytes of hex from USB serial to change the data that shows up on the TARANIS telemetry page, the output over USB serial is in ASCII.
+Each byte that is sent should be read as an ASCII character and can be displayed to stdout.

 # Feedback